len-onN/tunts.rocks-challenge/README.md

 ## Step 7: Running the code - reading, processing and updating a given xlsx spreadsheet file!
-In order to run the code, and fill the fields "Situação" and "Nota para Aprovação Final" execute the fallowing commands in your prompt, or terminal:
+In order to run the code, and fill the fields "Situação" and "Nota para Aprovação Final" execute the following commands in your prompt, or terminal:

 ```bash
 python app.py